SatisfiedSushi/T.A.U.I-Train-And-Uber-Integration/README.md

 ---
 * Sometimes when you input the name of a location, the map will not display the location.
 This is because the Google Maps API does not recognize the location you entered.
 To fix this, try entering a more specific location, or try entering the address of the location.
+Crosstreets do not work.
 ### Contributors

 ---